jdelarubia/learning-indexeddb-typescript-article/readme.md

 ## 04 Defining indexes

-Let's crete a few indexes inside our upgradeDB callback.
+Let's create a few indexes inside our upgradeDB callback.
 Indexes are special objects dependent on our stores, so we'll have to tweak the code from the last section a bit.

 ```javascript
 // ... setup and check for indexeddb support ...